OUR ASSOCIATES > MATHEW SWERDLOFF

 Mathew Swerdloff, Ed.D.

-During his career, Dr. Swerdloff has been employed in rural, urban and suburban schools, serving students in both high poverty and affluent school districts.
+Dr. Mathew Swerdloff has served as an educator in New York State’s public schools for over thirty years.
+He held positions as classroom teacher in grades 3 through 8, Director of Technology, Director of Library Media Services, and Executive Director of Educational Support Services.
+During his career he has been responsible for human resources, staff training, managing technical support and technology infrastructure, the development of curriculum, information systems and data management, social media and website administration, and most importantly, strategic planning for school districts and nonprofits.
+Dr. Swerdloff has been employed in rural, urban and suburban schools, serving students in both high poverty and affluent school districts.
 His most recent leadership role included oversight of human resources, strategic planning, and instructional technology, in a high performing suburban school district 45 minutes north of Manhattan.

-Dr. Swerdloff has served as a Strategic Planning internal facilitator, has participated in Strategic Planning training seminars, and has trained internal facilitators.
-He has led numerous Action Teams and trained Action Team leaders and administrators on the planning process.
+Dr. Swerdloff served as a Strategic Planning internal facilitator, participated in Strategic Planning training seminars, and trained internal facilitators.
+He led numerous Action Teams and trained Action Team leaders and administrators using the planning process developed by Dr. Cook.

-Dr. Swerdloff earned his Doctorate in Instructional Leadership at Western Connecticut State University, and a Masters in Education at the State University of New York at New Paltz.
+Dr. Swerdloff earned his Master’s Degree in Education and his New York State School District Administrator Certification from the State University of New York at New Paltz, and his Doctorate in Instructional Leadership from Western Connecticut State University.
 He is a certified School District Administrator and School Building Administrator in New York State, a Google Certified Trainer and Educator, and serves as a consultant for the New York State Department of Education on Teacher and Administrator Certification Standards.